DaneCronin/Note-Taker/README.md

   ## Contributing
   *Please follow these guidelines if you would like to contribute:*

-  please see contact information follow install instructions
+  please see contact information and follow install instructions

   ## Tests
   *Tests for application and how to run them:*

-  na
+  There are currently no tests for this application.

   ## License